ProfessorLDiekhoffCS121/Spring-2023-CS121/GitHub Information/README.md

 # Spring-2023-CS121
 ## Welcome to GitHub

-You can use the [editor on GitHub](https://github.com/Ladelle/Ladelle/edit/master/README.md) to maintain and preview the content for your wGitHub in Markdown files.
+You can maintain and preview the content for your GitHub using Markdown.

 ### Markdown